VT-Collab/influence/sim-circle/README.md

 The variable `num_experiments` controls the number of experiments.
 We report results from $50$ episodes which is the default value for this variable.

 ### Analysis and Plotting
-After running the script `run_experiment.jl` two folders will be creates. `data` has the CSV data for each interaction, `figures` has rewards plots and video of agents for each interaction .
+Results from the experiments are saved in two folders. `data` has the CSV data for each interaction, `figures` has rewards plots and video of agents for each interaction .
 To see the overall results for all experiments run

 ```
 julia plot_data.jl